kgklein/PLUME/ford_project.md

 JET-PLUME is an extension to PLUME that predicts wave-particle energy transfer in velocity space using the field-particle correlation technique and linear theory.
 Please see the [README for JET-PLUME](./page/README-JETPLUME.md).

+JET-PLUME is operated in a similar manner to PLUME, either using command line or the python wrapper.
+See Section 4 above on how to operate and [README for JET-PLUME](./README-JETPLUME.md) for the additional inputs.

 Details

 If you use this code for a science publication, please provide the same code website as plume